data61/anonlink-client/docs/blocking-schema.rst

 Currently we support two blocking methods:

-* Probability signature
+* "`p-sig`": Probability signature

-* LSH based :math:`\lambda`-fold
+* "`lambda-fold`": LSH based :math:`\lambda`-fold

-which are proposed by the following publication:
+which are proposed by the following publications:

 * `Scalable Entity Resolution Using Probabilistic Signatures on Parallel Databases <https://arxiv.org/abs/1712.09691>`_
 * `An LSH-Based Blocking Approach with a Homomorphic Matching Technique for Privacy-Preserving Record Linkage <https://www.computer.org/csdl/journal/tk/2015/04/06880802/13rRUxASubY>`_

-The format of the linkage schema is defined in a separate `JSON Schema <https://json-schema.org/specification.html>`_ specification document - `blocking-schema.json <https://github.com/data61/anonlink-client/blob/master/docs/schemas/blocking-schema.json>`_.
+The format of the blocking schema is defined in a separate `JSON Schema <https://json-schema.org/specification.html>`_ specification document - `blocking-schema.json <https://github.com/data61/anonlink-client/blob/master/docs/schemas/blocking-schema.json>`_.

 Basic Structure
 ---------------

-A linkage schema consists of three parts:
+A blocking schema consists of three parts:

 * :ref:`type <blocking-schema/type>`, the blocking method to be used
 * :ref:`version <blocking-schema/version>`, the version number of the hashing schema.